maticnetwork/bor/.github/pull_request_template.md

 # Checklist

-- [ ] I have assigned this PR to myself
 - [ ] I have added at least 2 reviewer or the whole pos-v1 team
 - [ ] I have added sufficient documentation in code
 - [ ] I will be resolving comments - if any - by pushing each fix in a separate commit and linking the commit hash in the comment reply